-These are the men’s version of the Reebok Nano 9.0 and they are going to offer you the same thing.
+These are the men's version of the Reebok Nano 9.0 and they are going to offer you the same thing.
 With their flat soles for ultimate stability and cross-weave upper, you are going to be able to perform any activity you want.
 Plus, you have 30 color variations to choose from.
-Just keep in mind that prices do vary by the popularity in the color scheme.
+Just keep in mind that prices do vary by the popularity of the color scheme.

 - Extra room in the foot box

 - Might want to wait for a sale if you're on a budget (Or buy the shoe below!)